HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/component/index.md

 1. **Encapsulation:** Styles and functionality are isolated from the rest of your application using Shadow DOM.
 2. **Reusability:** Build once and reuse across different parts of your application.
 3. **Customizability:** Use attributes, properties, and part selectors to customize components without altering their core code.

+## Components Overview

+AC (Atomic Components)
+Atomic Components are the smallest possible building blocks of the search functionality, such as buttons, input fields, and chips.
+These components are built using Web Components standards like Shadow DOM for encapsulation and reusability.

 - **dx-ac-base-element:** This class creates a foundational element for developing custom web components.
 It supports internationalization and localization, and uses the Shadow DOM to encapsulate its internal structure, ensuring high reusability.
 - **dx-button:** A customisable button component with internationalisation support, conditional icon and text rendering, and isolated styling using Shadow DOM and CSS parts.